Video shows why Leighton Buzzard families are livid at council’s outdoor toy removal threat

 “This week we will be visiting Plum Tree Lane to speak to residents, and to find solutions that meet everyone’s needs.
 We hope to provide storage facilities so that any toys and other items can be put safely away when they are not in use.”

 > Residents have set up an online petition over the issue.
-See it at https://bit.ly/2MXUHPw
+See it here https://bit.ly/2MXUHPw

-> What do you think of the council’s stance?
-Should the toys be allowed to stay?
-Email news@lbobserver.co.uk